Read through recipe before preparing.

 • Stir well, pour into greased or buttered large (11×15) oblong baking dish, or 2 big iron skillets, or a big roasting pan.
 The thickness shouldn't be more than about 2 inches to insure the eggs and vegetables are cooked thoroughly.

-• Press chicken pieces with bone in (take fat off) into top of the dressing OR use deboned chicken…Some women debone the chicken and mix it in the bowl with the other ingredients, I like it golden brown “on top” of the dressing.
+• Press chicken pieces with bone in (take fat off) into top of the dressing OR use deboned chicken…Some people debone the chicken and mix it in the bowl with the other ingredients, I like it golden brown “on top” of the dressing.

 Sprinkle lightly with desired seasonings such as paprika, curry powder, black pepper.